-Funding Recommendation for this Activity: \$10,606
+Funding Recommendation for this Activity: \$10,606 Clients to be served: 150 - 200 clients

 DELTA EDUCATION AND LIFE DEVELOPMENT FOUNDATION: The education program called Growing and Empowering Myself Successfully (GEMS) focuses on young African-American young ladies ages 14 to 18.
 The program provides guidance and support for young ladies to instill the need for academic excellence, provide tools for academic success, assist in proper goal setting/planning for their future, and actively involve them in service advocacy and community service opportunities.